neuml/txtai/docs/embeddings/indexing.md

 Two calls are required to support generator-backed iteration of data.
 The scoring index requires a separate full-pass of the data.

 Scoring instances can also create a standalone keyword-based index (BM25, TF-IDF).
-See the [examples at the bottom of this section](../examples/#semantic-search) to learn more.
+See [this link](../../examples/#semantic-search) to learn more.